bwajtr/java-repo-layer-comparison/README.md

 Please note that following remarks are very subjective, opinionated and do not have to necessarily apply to you.

-#### What would I choose

-1. If a project manager is ok with an additional cost of a license or the project uses one of open source databases (like PostgreSQL) then definitely go with **jOOQ**.
-2. If your project uses Oracle, DB2, MSSQL or any other commercial database and additional cost for the jOOQ license is not acceptable, then go with **JDBCTemplate** (for me, personally, it wins over other choices for its maturity and documentation).

 #### Subjective pros/cons of each framework

 **JDBC Template**
 * Pros
     * Feels like you are very close to JDBC itself
-    * Implemented all of the scenarios without bigger issues - there were no hidden surprises
-    * Very easy batch operations
+    * Easy batch operations
     * Easy setup
 * Cons
+    * Works only with Spring
+    * Cannot return generated IDs after a batch insert
+    * Procedural style
     * Methods in JDBCDataRepositoryImpl are not much readable - that's because you have to inline SQL in Java code.
 It would have been better if Java supported multiline strings.
     * Debug logging could be better

 **jOOQ**
 * Pros
-  * Very fluent, very easy to write new queries, code is very readable
+  * Fluent style, easy to write new queries, code is very readable
   * Once setup it's very easy to use, excellent for simple queries
   * Awesome logger debug output
 * Cons
   * Paid license for certain databases - it'll be difficult to persuade managers that it's worth it :)
   * Not so much usable for big queries - it's better to use native SQL (see scenario 9.)
   * Weird syntax of batch operations (in case that you do not use UpdatableRecord).
-But it's not a big deal...
+  * Requires the metamodel generation (like Criteria API for JPA)

 **MyBatis**
 * Pros
-  * Writing SQL statements in XML mapper file feels good - it's easy to work with parameters.
+  * Supports multiple template engines.
 * Cons
+  * External Mapper xml file that needs to be alligned to the java sources.
-  * quite a lot of files for single DAO implementation (MyBatisDataRepositoryImpl, DataRepositoryMapper and DataRepositoryMapper.xml), though navigation is not such a big deal
+  * quite a lot of files for single DAO implementation (MyBatisDataRepositoryImpl, DataRepositoryMapper and DataRepositoryMapper.xml)
   * at version 3.4.0 unable to work with Java8 DateTime types (LocalDate etc.), support possible through 3rd party library (mybatis-types), see build.gradle and <typeHandlers> configuration in mybatis-config.xml
   * can't run batch and non-batch operations in single SqlSession, but have to create completely new SqlSession instead (see configuration in DbTestsApplication class).
-Surprisingly, this does not necessarily mean that the batch and non-batch operations will be executed in different transactions (as we would expect), so at the end this is not a total drawback, but just inconvenience
-  * expected that localCacheScope=STATEMENT is default MyBatis behavior, which is not...
-I know this is questionable drawback, but it was kind of surprise for me, see mybatis-config.xml

-**EBean**
+  * More complex than other solutions.
+  * Performace

+**JDBI (version 3.9.1)**
   * Pros
-  * Everything looks very nice - all the scenarios are implemented by very readable code
-  * Super simple batch operations (actually it's only about using right method :) )
-  * Although there are methods which make CRUD operations and Querying super simple, there are still means how to execute plain SQL and even a way how to get the basic JDBC Transaction object, which you can use for core JDBC stuff.
-That is really good.
-* Cons
-  * Necessity to write the entities (I mean @Entity classes) - it would be cool to have some generator for it
-  * Necessity of "enhancement" of the entities - this was quite surprising to me - but actually it's basically only about right environment setup (IDE plugin and Gradle plugin) and then you don't have to think about it
-  * Online documentation is quite weak (as of December 1, 2016).
-A lot of things are hidden in videos and you have to google for details or get into JavaDocs...
-However, JavaDoc is very good and I generally didn't have a problem to find what I needed in JavaDoc.
-Also, the API is quite understandable... to sum it up, that weak online documentation is not such a big deal.
-  * Logging could be better
-  * Allows JPA OneToMany and ManyToOne relations modeling and possibility to "lazy fetch" these relations - actually, I do not like this concept at all as it can lead to potentially very ineffective code.
-Per documentation and experiences of several people on internet EBean behaves better than full blown JPA implementation in this manner, but you can still be hit by the N+1 problem and all the performance traps, which lazy fetching brings...

-**JDBI (version 2.77)**
-  * Pros
-    * I like the fluent style of creating statements and binding parameters - I'd like to see something like that in JDBC Template
+    * Fluent style of creating statements and binding parameters
     * Code is generally more readable than jdbc template
     * Quite easy and understandable batch operations
   * Cons
-    * Extremely weak logging :(
+    * Weak logging

-    * Very weak documentation (as of 5.12.2016, version 2.77)
-    * I don't quite like the necessity to open&close handle for each DAO method -> it's little bit unclear for me if the handle should be opened for each method or if it's ok to open one handle per HTTP request... documentation is not much clear about this...
+**Vert.x Reactive PostgreSQL Client (version 3.8.0)**
+  * Pros
+    * Supports also no-sql DB like MongoDB, Redis and Cassandra.
+    * Reactive Programming
+    * Fluent and functional API
+    * Code is very concise but also grants a low level control
+    * API support for any JVM language (Kotlin, Scala, JavaScript, Groovy, Ruby)
+  * Cons
+    * Manual transaction management on the connection
+    * Developers need to be used to Reactive Programming